 As anticipated, the Sforza Castle accommodates a number of museums of fine art, decorative arts, and history located on four levels.

 The Pinacoteca (Painting Gallery) displays about 230 paintings, mostly dating from the 15th to the 18th century, including masterpieces by Andrea Mantegna, Antonello da Messina, Vincenzo Foppa, Filippo Lippi, Agnolo Bronzino, Correggio, Titian, Tintoretto, and Canaletto.

 The Archaeological Museum is divided into two main sections.
-The Sezione Preistoria (Prehistory Section) presents prehistoric artifacts found in from Northern Italy and depicting the history of the region since 5,000 BC.
-The Sezione Egizia (Egyptian Section) presents one of the largest collections of Egyptian antiquities in italy, including sarcophagi, mummies, statues, everyday objects, and papyri.
+The Sezione Preistoria (Prehistory Section) presents prehistoric artifacts found in Northern Italy and depicts the history of the region since 5,000 BC.
+The Sezione Egizia (Egyptian Section) presents one of the largest collections of Egyptian antiquities in Italy, including sarcophagi, mummies, statues, everyday objects, and papyri.

 The Museo dei mobili e delle sculture lignee (Museum of furniture and wooden sculpture) features pieces of furniture and wood sculptures mostly made in Lombardy and Northern Italy from the Middle Ages to the 20th century.

 The Museum of Musical instruments holds a collection of over 900 instruments, 500 of which are on display, made from the 16th to the 20th century; notable pieces on view include rare harpsichords and a 17th-century violin by Andrea Guarneri.

 The Museo delle Arti Decorative is one of the largest museums of decorative arts in Italy; it presents artifacts dating from the early Middle Ages to the present, including tapestries, ivories, metalworks, silvers, glassware, porcelains and ceramics, arms, and jewels.